BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/data_quality_obs_procedurelog.md

 ## Overpayment Issues

 **Observation**: 1,339 procedures (3.57%) received payments exceeding their fee amount, with 1,166 having significant overpayments (>105% of fee).
+The maximum payment ratio observed is 787.5% (7.875 times the procedure fee).

 **Impact**: This represents $210,277.91 in excess payments that may indicate accounting errors, incorrect fee schedules, or potential compliance issues.

-**Recommendation**: Review overpaid procedures to identify systematic causes and establish controls to prevent future occurrences.
+**Recommendation**: Review overpaid procedures to identify systematic causes and establish controls to prevent future occurrences, with special focus on extreme outliers exceeding 200% of expected fee.

+## Binary Payment Pattern

+**Observation**: Payment metrics show a strong binary pattern - procedures are either fully paid (69.49% in the 98-100%+ category) or completely unpaid (14.30%), with relatively few in partial payment categories.

+**Impact**: This unusual distribution pattern may indicate either a highly effective collection process or systematic data quality issues in how payments are associated with procedures.

+**Recommendation**: Validate the payment allocation process to confirm that payments are being correctly distributed across procedures rather than being artificially concentrated on specific procedures.

+## Payment Processing Consistency

+**Observation**: The average payment ratio for the 98-100%+ category is 105.92%, indicating consistent overpayment rather than occasional outliers.

+**Impact**: This systematic overpayment suggests a potential mismatch between fee schedules and actual payment expectations.

+**Recommendation**: Compare fee schedule amounts against expected insurance reimbursements to identify and adjust procedures with consistently misaligned fees.

 ## Monthly Pattern of Unpaid Procedures